-If this information has been collated, what does it show?
-Partnership Delivery Team Recovery outcomes demonstrate that COVID has had an impact upon the ability of staff to encourage service user participation in education, employment, and leisure activities, however restrictions have lessened, partnership working with KA Leisure and Community Education has re-opened door and therefore opportunities for service users.
+Findividuals have made progress against the outcome Providing evidence on person centric outcomes has been If this information has been collated, what does it challenging for most areas. show?
+How do partners measure outcome six for individuals?
+Partnership Delivery Team Partnership Delivery Team DTTO, CPO and SDS all measure this outcome either through Recovery outcomes demonstrate that COVID has had Court Reviews, CPO reviews and pre and post questionnaires. an impact upon the ability of staff to encourage service user participation in education, employment, and leisure activities, however restrictions have lessened, partnership working with KA Leisure and Community Education has re-opened door and therefore opportunities for service users.